-If parents and the school entity do not agree about ESY services and cannot resolve their differences, a notice (Notice of Recommended Educational Placement-NOREP) will be sent to the parents explaining the IEP team's decision.
+If parents and the school entity do not agree about ESY services and cannot resolve their differences in the IEP meeting, a notice (NOREP/PWN) will be sent to the parents explaining the IEP team's decision.
 If parents still disagree, they can ask for another IEP meeting, request free mediation services, or request a due process hearing.
-Mediation services use a neutral, specially trained mediator, who meets with both sides and helps both parties reach an agreement.
+Mediation services use a neutral, specially-trained mediator who meets with both parties and helps them reach an agreement.
 A due process hearing is held before an impartial hearing officer who listens to both sides and then makes a written decision.
-More information about parents' rights and due process is provided in the Procedural Safeguards Notice that is distributed with the NOREP.
+If the parent requests mediation or a due process hearing, the pendency provisions of state and federal law apply, and there should be no change in ESY eligibility or program, unless agreed to by the parties, pending completion of due process proceedings.
+More information about parents' rights and due process is provided in the Procedural Safeguards Notice that is distributed with the NOREP/PWN.